Green Mosque, Bursa: Architecture

-Layout
+Interior

 The Green Mosque is based on an inverted T-plan and is a two-story, cube-shaped building with an extension on the south side.
 The mosque has a vestibule at the entrance leading up a short staircase to a central prayer hall.
 This stairway has four marble cubby-holes (Turkish: papuçluk) on each side for slippers.
 These architectural inclusions point to the court being paved previously, although it is now carpeted.

 The central hall, which runs from north to south, is flanked by iwans (Turkish: eyvans) on the east and west.
 Both are domed and two stories high.
 There are two doors, smaller iwans, connecting to corner rooms on the first floor that are similar to those on the north side of the building, each containing a fireplace.
 The central hallway running north–south is intersected by a longer hallway running east–west.

 Within the central hallway, the main hall contains an octagonal, white marble fountain with a pool beneath the central dome—the highest dome in the mosque—which is illuminated by a lantern overhead.
 On either side of the pool, two further iwans lead to rooms for traveling dervishes, while a higher raised iwan directly behind the water (when seen from the central hall's entrance) leads to the prayer hall itself.
 In this iwan, there is a mihrab niche on the south (qibla) side of the mosque, as well as two sets of four windows.

 Immediately past the entrance of the Green Mosque lies a foyer.
 From here, wide corridors, framed by Byzantine columns, extend in both directions, ending in staircases leading to the royal chambers.
 These corner rooms overlook the interior court, and connect to yet another small room leading to the royal box, which effectively functions as another iwan.
 These chambers contain the winding stairways leading up to the lofts.
 Between these corner rooms, a passage opens to the balconies on the northern façade where the minaret steps begin.
 The two minarets opposite from each other on the north facade were later additions.
 A porch was designed but never built.